 Maybe, after taking your child home from the hospital, you’ve had second thoughts about parenting.
-Or maybe you had less support than you originally anticipated, either from your family or from the birth father.
+Or, maybe you had less support than you originally anticipated, either from your family or from the birth father.

 How to Put My 2-Month-Old Baby Up for Adoption with American Adoptions

 Placing a child up for adoption at 2 months is very similar to placing a child at 1 month or even at the hospital.
-The steps to making an adoption plan for a 2-month-old, we are here to help you with each step of the adoption process and ensure that your experience is smooth, safe and full of hope.
+No matter your reason for choosing adoption for your 2-month-old, we are here to help you with each step of the adoption process and ensure that your experience is smooth, safe and full of hope.